8 Hypothesis Testing

 Caveats.

 Often, one may also see or hear “\(p<.05\): statistically significant” and “\(p>.05\): not statistically significant”.
 That is decision making on purely statistical grounds, and it may or may not be suitable for your context.
-You simply need to know that whoever says those things is using \(5\%\) as a critical value to reject an alternative hypothesis.
+You simply need to know that whoever says those things is using \(5\%\) as a critical value to reject a null hypothesis.

 Code